 In 1937, the Ministry of Propaganda and Public Enlightenment opened the so-called "Degenerate Art" exhibition at the Archaeological Institute in Munich, Germany.
 Featuring about 650 sculptures, books, and paintings that party officials had taken from German museums, the exhibition comprised materials that were considered to be in conflict with the Nazi vision of German culture.
 This included art that Nazi leaders in some way linked to Jews, Bolshevism, modernism, or the Weimar Republic.1

-By defining what artistic forms were considered unacceptable for the German nation, the exhibit worked to shape the public's taste.2 Establishing a clear break with the past, its curators hoped to show the Nazi regime as a departure from Weimar, its supposedly "decadent" culture, and a perceived deterioration of the German nation and people.
-The exhibition reflects various aspects of Nazi ideology, particularly a racialized worldview that demonized Jews and other racial "enemies."3
+By defining what artistic forms were considered unacceptable for the German nation, the exhibition worked to shape the public's taste.2 Establishing a clear break with the past, its curators hoped to show the Nazi regime as a departure from the Weimar Republic and its supposedly "decadent" and "degenerate" culture.
+The exhibition reflects various aspects of Nazi ideology, particularly a racialized worldview that demonized Jewish people and other so-called "racial enemies."3